 Since 2007 the ABB has been a full member of the European Banking Federation as the Secretary General of the Association participates in the EBF Executive Committee and the Chairman of the Executive Board of the ABB participates in the EBF Board.
 Since the middle of 2007 the ABB has been accepted as a member of the European Payments Council (EPC) as the Association has a representative in the EPC Plenary.
 By a decision of the Executive Board of the ABB the full membership of the Association will be transformed to associate membership as of 2016.
 Due to its membership in the EBF and the EPC the ABB representatives participate in the Payment Systems Committee, Financial Markets Committee, Legal Committee, Banking Supervision Committee, Consumer Affairs Committee, Anti-Money Laundering and Anti-Fraud Committee, Cyber Security Working Group at the EBF as well as in the Scheme Evolution and Maintenance Working Group at the EPC.

-For its existence of more than twenty years the ABB succeeded in creating and keeping its reputation of an organization which a correct and highly responsible partner to the state authorities and institutions and other organizations and entities which the ABB actively works with.
+For its existence of more than thirty years the ABB succeeded in creating and keeping its reputation of an organization which a correct and highly responsible partner to the state authorities and institutions and other organizations and entities which the ABB actively works with.